feremabraz/action-reward-pr/README.md

 # Action Reward

-Github Action which comments on your PRs with a GIF as a reward for pushing code to Gamekaiju repositories.
+Github Action which comments on contributor's PRs with a GIF as a reward for pushing code.

 ![Example](assets/01.gif)